 The release of the figures was then set for today, and a presentation for investors was set for this morning.

 Both of these have been delayed once again – prompting another share drop, with value falling by 2.6 percent so far.

 Investors are predicted to be frustrated with the delay and the results, especially in view of several other recent company acquisitions.

 It’s unlikely the business titan will fall, but this is still significant news for many major British brands.
 The window of opportunity for smaller companies is still open – and it looks like it might not be closing very soon.

 Sainsbury’s and Amazon in Deliveroo Tug of War

-Sainsbury’s made a surprise entry into the fast food delivery market earlier this week, trialling pizzas from their supermarket counter to be delivered via Deliveroo at five supermarkets.
+Sainsbury’s made a surprise entry into the fast food delivery market earlier this week.
+Notably, they are trialling pizzas from their supermarket counter for Deliveroo to deliver at five supermarkets.

 The move seems to be a response to Asda’s partnership with Just Eat.
 However, there are already concerns that this will lead to conflicts of interest.
 This is particularly important with Amazon’s investments in Deliveroo, as the existence of Amazon Pantry makes the eCommerce giant a direct competitor in many ways.